-Video Artist & Music Composer JOHN ZIEMAN (b.
-Boston, 1957) creates large-format multi-channel video installations, and single channel works.
+Video Artist & Music Composer JOHN ZIEMAN creates large-format multi-channel video installations, and single channel works.

 In 1980 he creatively helmed a multi-monitor live event at Boston’s ICA featuring his custom-built video synthesizer, 7 cameras, live music & performance.

-In 2003 Zieman created HYSTERICAL MUSIC for composer Nico Muhly and OCEANA for composer Paola Prestini; 2 video art works that were projected onstage above the live orchestra for Lincoln Center’s concert series “VIA”, and toured nationally.
+In 2003 Zieman created a video for HYSTERICAL MUSIC by composer Nico Muhly, and one for OCEANA by composer Paola Prestini; which were projected onstage above the live orchestra for Lincoln Center’s concert series “VIA”, and toured nationally.”

 A gentle meditation on “the difficulties challenging traditional beauty in the post-modern era”, this immersive video installation strategically overwhelms the viewer’s eye from 3 sides, filling their peripheral vision.